-Section 42(h)(6) of the Code requires that a project be subject to "an extended low income housing commitment".
+Section 42(h)(6) of the Code requires that a project be subject to "an extended low-income housing commitment."
 CHFA complies with these requirements with the execution and recording of a Land Use Restriction Agreement (LURA) at the time of the final allocation of credits.
-The LURA sets forth, as covenants running with the land for a minimum of 30 years (or additional years if the project owner has committed to a longer use period), the low income unit set-asides, the percentages of median income to be served, the special housing needs units committed to (if any), and such other requirements as CHFA may apply based on the Plan.
+The LURA sets forth, as covenants running with the land for a minimum of 30 years (or additional years if the project owner has committed to a longer use period), the low-income unit set-asides, the percentages of median income to be served, the special housing needs units committed to (if any), and such other requirements as CHFA may apply based on the Plan.

-The project owner will be required to have all lien holders of a project complete and sign a Partial Subordination to the LURA, which will subordinate their liens to certain Code required provisions of the LURA that survive foreclosure.
+The project owner will be required to have all lien holders of a project complete and sign a Partial Subordination to the LURA, which will subordinate their liens to certain Code-required provisions of the LURA that survive the termination of the LURA upon foreclosure.
+Prior to executing the Partial Subordination, a draft of the LURA can be provided upon request.

-The LURA shall provide that the LURA shall terminate on the date that the project is acquired by foreclosure or instrument in lieu of foreclosure, unless CHFA or the Secretary of the Treasury, as the case may be, determines that such acquisition is part of an arrangement made to cause such termination.
+The LURA shall provide that the LURA shall terminate on the date that the project is acquired by foreclosure or instrument in lieu of foreclosure, unless CHFA or the Secretary of the Treasury determines that such acquisition is part of an arrangement made to cause such termination.